Health Care Directives

 By making your choices early on, you can ensure you'll receive the quality of life that is important to you.
 You will also be saving your loved ones from having to guess your wishes, and from having to make important medical decisions for you under extremely difficult times.

-Connecticut also now has a new form you can fill out that outlines the medical treatment you'd like - and this form goes into effect immediately after you sign it, regardless of your capacity.
-Click here to learn about the form called MOLST - Medical Orders for Life Sustaining Treatment.
+Connecticut also now has a form you can fill out that outlines the medical treatment you'd like - and this form goes into effect immediately after you sign it, regardless of your capacity.
+The form is called MOLST, or Medical Orders for Life Sustaining Treatment form.